data-gymnasia/courses/content/multivariable-calculus/content.md

 ---
 > id: step-40

-*Solution*. $f$ increases maximally in the direction of its gradient and decreases maximally in the opposite direction.
+*Solution.* $f$ increases maximally in the direction of its gradient and decreases maximally in the opposite direction.
 It remains approximately constant in the plane of directions orthogonal to its gradient.
 Since a plane contains infinitely many directions, the number of directions in which $f$ remains approximately constant is infinite.

 [Continue](btn:next)